-NEXT STEPS Certified Public Accountant Ben Robinson of Bookkeeper Business Academy is the guru for all things bookkeeping businesses.
+NEXT STEPS Certified Public Accountant Ben Robinson of Bookkeeper Business Launch is the guru for all things bookkeeping businesses.
 Check out his free 3-part course to learn more about starting your own bookkeeping business.

 A lot of people don’t think of blogging as being a lot of work… but it is!
 Even running a blog in a somewhat “quieter” niche like proofreading is a ton of work.
 There’s so much stuff to manage: accounts payable, social media, affiliate programs, course content, grading quizzes/tests for the course, writing blog posts, creating newsletters… the list of things to do is endless!

 This may surprise you, but I’ve currently got more than NINE virtual assistants helping me run my blog and my courses!
 They help me immensely by completing various tasks such as…

 - grade tests and quizzes (yep, a human actually does this!)